There is nothing more nerve-wracking then hearing and feeling the initial impact from another car against your own.

 Things you should write down include the make, model and color of the car.
 Get their license plate number, the vehicle’s VIN and information regarding any witnesses.

 Make sure to take pictures of damages on both vehicles, the scene (you may have to do this before exchanging information if it’s in a high-traffic area) and the area around the accident.
 Take separate photos if you noticed any previous damages from before the accident.
-All of this will help you file a report with your insurance company and the authorities.
+All of this will help you file a report with your insurance company and the authorities; finding a trustworthy car insurance provider is tricky, but that’s not the case with places like Youi Australia, who have received countless industry awards for their reputable services.

 5. Go Home